ovinc/drapo/README.md

 `Line` is a class that creates a draggable line.

+`Rect` is a class that creates a draggable rectangle.

 `ClickFig`, class that activates figures and axes by mouse hovering and clicking.

-The Cursor and Line classes use blitting for fast rendering.
+The Cursor and Line classes use blitting for fast rendering and are subclasses of `InteractiveObject` (used for development only).
+Rect is a subclass of Line.
+ClickFig is a class on its own for now.

 See below for details and examples.